Arithmetic geometry of quantum connections on Calabi-Yau $3$-folds: Structures on the mod quantum connection

 \begin{defn} The $\mu_p$-equivariant quantum cohomology is the graded $\Lambda$-module defined as

-where $|t| = 2$ and $|\theta|=1$. \end{defn} Here, we remark that there is no $\mu_p$-action on the target symplectic manifold $X$; the action of $\mu_p$ should be considered as a \emph{discretized loop rotation} on the source curve $C$ for $J$-holomorphic maps $u: C \to X$.
+where $|u| = 2$ and $|\theta|=1$.
+We also consider the version where $u$ is inverted, \end{defn} Here, we again remark that there is no $\mu_p$-action on the target symplectic manifold $X$; the action of $\mu_p$ should be considered as a \emph{discretized loop rotation} on the source curve $C$ for $J$-holomorphic maps $u: C \to X$.

-There is no natural ring structure on $QH^*_{\mu_p} (X;\mathbb{F}_p)$ (the naive $t, \theta$-linear extension of the quantum product is not geometrically meaningful).
-However, it still carries an action of certain connection-type operators.